titanzhang/algohub.site/algo/dijkstra.md

 		thisneighbor.camefrom<-current
 		thisneighbor.distancefromsource<-tempdistancefromsource{% endcapture %}
 {% capture section_edu %}Here's a youtube tutorial link{% youtube <www.youtube.com/watch?v=GazC3A4OQTE> %}{% endcapture %}
-{% capture section_app %}It can be used in many area like Google map or some games, such as clash of clan.{% endcapture %}
+{% capture section_app %}It can be used in many area like Google map or some games, such as clash of clan, League of Legends, or Dota2.{% endcapture %}
 {% include algo.html %}